survey2gis/survey-tools-website/introduction.md

 # Application

 As input data survey2gis expects one or more text files.
 The input data can consist of measured points (or coordinates) and descriptive data.
-In any case, however, one point measurement per line must be present, i.e. each line of the input file must contain at least exactly one X and one Y coordinate.
+In any case, one point measurement per line must be present, i.e. each line of the input file must contain at least exactly one X and one Y coordinate.

 <img class="intro__image" src="/assets/intro-images/select-file.jpg">
 <img class="intro__image" src="/assets/intro-images/additional-options.jpg">